Nicholas-Ball/libbladerf-native-rs/README.md

 # libbladerf-native-rs
-This is an all rust native libbladrf implementation.
-This has no affiliation with Nuad and the official libbladerf
+This is an all rust native libbladerf implementation.
+This has no affiliation with Nuand and the official libbladerf